shivam0912/10-basic-react-projects/README.md

 # React + Vite
-In this repository, you will find 10 basic react projects that will help you to brushup your React skill This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+In this repository, you will find 10 basic react projects that will help you to brushup your React skill.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh